JaneliaSciComp/BigStitcher-Spark/README.md

 ### Resave Dataset<a name="resave">

 When working with BigStitcher the first step is to [define a dataset](https://imagej.net/plugins/bigstitcher/define-new-dataset), where the goal is to provide sufficient meta-data in order to allow BigStitcher (and BigDataViewer) to load your images.
 This step is typically done in the BigStitcher GUI, but some people have written scripts to automatically generate XML's for their datasets (e.g. [here](https://github.com/nvladimus/npy2bdv/tree/v1.0.0)).
+If you want to start from scratch, please use [this dataset for stitching](https://drive.google.com/file/d/15xSQCBHcpEvJWd6YD5iKJzuc0IRpWB8a/view?usp=sharing) or [this one using interest points](https://drive.google.com/file/d/1VFT2APVPItBCyzrQ7dPWBNILyNh6yDKB/view?usp=sharing).

 After the dataset is defined one usually re-saved the input data (TIFF, CZI, ...) into a multi-resolution format that makes it possible to interactively display and work with the data the image as various resolution levels, and is essential for distributed processing.
 Right now, we use the N5 format for temporary storage of the input data.
 This resaving process can take substantial amounts of time if your input is large and can be distributed using Spark.
 Importantly, you need to define your dataset using the **Automatic Loader (Bioformats based)** and select to **Load data directly** and **load data virtually**.

+For testing the re-saving with Spark use your defined dataset(s), or download [this dataset for stitching](https://drive.google.com/file/d/1-nqzBbtff8u93LGbCTPRwikWJH6o6B46/view?usp=sharing) or [this one using interest points](https://drive.google.com/file/d/1Qs3juqQgYlDc2KglbcFTFKzdAQxgS9zc/view?usp=sharing)

 Resaving the stitching dataset: